elijahkim/blog/_posts/2015-1-23-cleaner-views-with-simple-delegators.markdown

 </li>
 {% endhighlight %}

-In the end, we were able to take out the various if statements and employ simple delegators and duck typing to create a clean partial with absolutely no branching.
+In conclusion, we were able to take out the various if statements and employ simple delegators and duck typing to create a clean partial with absolutely no branching.
 I'd say that is an enormous win.